Inspired by the Synthesis Technology Morphing Terrarium E350, Cloud Terrarium E352 and capable of loading samples from the WaveEdit program.

 More WaveEdit wave table files can be placed together on the USB drive.
 Pressing File will subsequently load the next wave table file.

-You can always revert to the stock Granular Looper by long pressing Speed again, rotate to "12 o'clock" or a sinlge short press, and press the first button (Record).
+You can always revert to the stock internal Granular Looper by long pressing Speed again, rotate to "12 o'clock" and press the first button (Record) and short press Speed again.

 Delay Section (Top three knobs)